ravening/Elasticsearch-Cloudstack/README.md

 3 .
 Now that we know the name of index and the type name, store those values in ```data.sql```

-4. If you want to customize the index name, query size, type of log then configure it in `application.properties`
+4. If you want to customize the index name, query size, type of log then configure it in `data.sql`

 ### Building the packages